tpaknok/EcoCoMix/README.md

 non-independence between communities without intensive coding.
 Users only need 1) species composition in each community and 2) a phylogenetic tree including all species in the community data.

+## Reference

+Tsang, T. P. N. & Cadotte, M. W. (2025).
+Species overlap and phylogenetic relatedness result in community statistical non-independence (and what to do about it).
+Ecology Letters.

+## Contact

+Toby Tsang (<tpaknok@gmail.com>)